 - Boxing timer app for 2- or 3-minute rounds.

-- Phone camera for reviewing footwork.
+- Phone camera for reviewing footwork afterward.

 - Light hand weights for cautious endurance work.